 In 2013 the ghosts of Vicky Dare and Carlotta nudged her into a return to fiction.
 “Biarritz Passion” was inspired by the Basque country and its magic.
 (Go see!)
 An Amazon fan, she attempted self-publishing.
 After wrestling with formatting rules and sweating during the on-line tax interview, she finally hit the ‘submit’ button in March 2014, thus proving that even non-techies can do it.
 (Hoarder, bossy, dilettante and getting better with computers).

 Book 2 of the French Summer Novel series, “Hot Basque”, was published in May 2015.
 This was followed in October 2016 by a prequel to the series “The Passage of Desire”, which steps back into the 1990s to a pivotal moment in the life of Alexandra, the mother of the two main female characters in the series.
-She is currently working on the third and final book, “Villa Julia”.
+The third and final book, “Biarritz-Villa Julia”, came out in 2019.

-Meanwhile she pursues her ambition of transforming a hill of brambles into a Mediterranean garden in spite of various setbacks (tendinitis of the shoulder, a new bionic hip, dog-sitting for the neighbours, cat-sitting for the neighbours, hen-sitting for the neighbours, helping on local fête committees, attending the numerous apéritifs and barbecues necessary to organise such events, etc etc) .
+Meanwhile she pursues her ambition of transforming a hill of brambles into a Mediterranean paradise in spite of various setbacks (tendinitis of the shoulder, a new bionic hip, dog-sitting for the neighbours, cat-sitting for the neighbours, hen-sitting for the neighbours, helping on local fête committees, attending the numerous apéritifs and barbecues necessary to organise such events, etc etc) .
+These adventures will be recounted in a new book “From Nettles to Nightingales” (currently a Work In Progress).

 * Jean Méral, “Paris dans la littérature américaine,” (Editions du CNRS 1983)